Senate leaders win over key Democratic holdout as party struggles to push through Biden's Covid relief plan - KESQ

 “As for our friend from Wisconsin, I hope he enjoyed his Thursday evening,” Schumer said, a reference to GOP Sen. Ron Johnson of Wisconsin who forced the out-loud reading and was not in the Senate when it finished early Friday morning.

-Asked how long it could last, Sen. John Thune of South Dakota, the No. 2 Senate Republican, said, “It’s indefinite.
+Asked how long it could last, Thune said, “It’s indefinite.
 You’ve got lots of people who want to offer lots of amendments.”

 “On the positive side, it’s a chance to vote on some things that you wouldn’t get to vote on in the normal course of business,” Republican Sen. Lindsey Graham of South Carolina told reporters when asked to sum up the vote-a-rama process for those unfamiliar.
 “It’s a chance to see how the parties approach a particular issue, the good thing.
 The other side of the story is, it’s kind of stupid.”